Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Discussion

-\paragraph{The first author's motivation for this work:} Here, we highlight Pisier's $K$-convexity argument, a result that is not often used or known in statistics and learning theory.
-Fix a realization of $\vec X$, and linearize the MNI as a map from the noise (which lies in $\R^n$) to $\cB(\cX)$.
-Namely, we consider the operator.
+\paragraph{Key motivation for this work:} Here, we provide an application of Pisier's $K$-convexity argument, which is not commonly used in statistics and learning theory.
+Fix a realization of $\vec X$ and linearize the MNI as a map from the noise in $\R^n$ to $\cB(\cX)$.
+Namely, consider the operator